AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/reportMessageReactions$Input.md

 > **reportMessageReactions$Input**: `object`

 Reports reactions set on a message to the Telegram moderators.
-Reactions on a message can be reported only if message.can_report_reactions
+Reactions on a message can be reported only if messageProperties.can_report_reactions

 ## Type declaration